Odwalla-J/ODCON/README.md

 If you plan to use a wide angle adapter lens, the threaded insert file can be printed and seated against the notch within the barrel and then glued in place.

 # Changelog

+V1.1
+  -PostLaunchFixes folder added with containing several printable updates for the ODCON.
+    - Lightweight slide added to improve rapid-fire slide return
+    - SlideFix 1 & 2 added
+      - The SlideFix 1 rail can be epoxied to the interior of the rear of the slide
+      - SlideFix 2 can be epoxied laying flat against the corner of the shoulder behind the solenoid
+    - WiiCamAdapter is a modified version of Discord user SamRevolt's IR sensor mount

+Documentation regarding these fixes will be added shortly.